sictweb/bti425-2020/notes/week09.md

 And then...

+[Data assocations or relations introduction](data-assoc-intro) - Helps you get started with this topic.

+In the computer-lab class...

 [Angular Debugging Introduction](angular-debug-intro) - A brief introduction to debugging in Angular.

-[Angular template-driven forms introduction](angular-forms-intro) - How to get started with forms in Angular.
+[Angular template-driven forms introduction](angular-forms-intro) - The highlights of how to get started with forms in Angular.
+(Forms will be more fully covered next week.)

-[Data assocations or relations introduction](data-assoc-intro) - Helps you get started with this topic.

 Remember to frequently use the [learning resources](/resources).